sablier-labs/docs/docs/concepts/lockup/07-hooks.md

 title: "Hooks"
 ---

-Hooks are arbitrary functions that get automatically executed by Sablier in response to `cancel` and `withdraw` events.
+Hooks are arbitrary third-party functions that get automatically executed by the Sablier Protocol in response to `cancel` and `withdraw` events.
 They are similar to callback functions in web2.

 :::info Important

 Hooks have to be allowlisted before they can be run.
 Currently, only the [Protocol Admin](/concepts/governance) has permission to do this.
-In the future, we aim to decentralize this process through governance.
+In the future, we may decentralize this process through governance.

 :::

-Hooks are powerful feature that enable Sablier streams to interact with other DeFi protocols.
-Let's consider an example.
+Hooks are a powerful feature that enable Sablier streams to interact with other DeFi protocols.
+Let's consider an
+example:

 You own a Sablier stream that expires in two years.
 You are interested into taking a loan against it with the intention to pay it all back after it expires.
 Hooks are what enable you to do that.
 With the help of Hooks, we can create an